GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Introduction

-We perform an empirical evaluation over numerous protein tasks, spanning a broad spectrum of biological domains, comparing to superior methods and achieving SOTA performance across various benchmarks.
-We study the performance of our method through ablation tests.
+We perform an empirical evaluation across numerous protein tasks, spanning a broad spectrum of biological domains, comparing to superior methods and achieving SOTA performance across various benchmarks.
+We assess our method's performance through ablation studies.
+Finally, we demonstrate the real-world applicability of GOProteinGNN through its successful integration into the Targeted Drug Delivery and Personalized Medicine Laboratory, enabling prediction of blood-brain barrier (BBB) permeability for protein–lipid nanoparticle (LNP) complexes.
+Experimental validation further demonstrates GOProteinGNN’s practical impact in advancing therapeutic strategies for neurodegenerative diseases.

 The contributions of this work are threefold: (1) We present a novel algorithm for protein representation learning that allows the integration of knowledge graph information into PLMs during the encoder stage.
 This enables a comprehensive and effective learning process through graph-based learning.
-(2) We introduce a novel GNN Knowledge Injection (GKI) mechanism that enables protein knowledge information to propagate through the amino acid sequence representations.
-We leverage the [CLS] token representation to integrate the GKI with the PLM in a novel manner.
-(3) We present an extensive empirical evaluation of our work over numerous real-world bioinformatics tasks establishing SOTA results.
+(2) We introduce the GKI mechanism that enriches amino acid sequence representations with protein knowledge by leveraging the [CLS] token as a global information aggregator, enabling seamless integration of relational graph context into the protein language model.
+(3) We present an extensive empirical evaluation of our work over numerous real-world bioinformatics tasks, establishing SOTA results, with a real-world impact through its successful application in the prediction of blood-brain barrier permeability for protein-nanoparticle complexes.
 Also, we contribute our code to the community~\footnote{\url{https://github.com/kalifadan/GOProteinGNN}}.